PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewired before structural removal.
 Its instrumentation likewise permits only the initial index refresh.

+General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
+It covers metadata-identical no-op Reshapes, fan-out-safe bypass of a second Reshape, and strict single-user chain collapse, while preserving public names, mutable/dynamic boundaries, semantic-rank markers, and ONNX `0`/`-1` target semantics.
+The seven legacy lowerer call sites remain in their original positions through a thin compatibility wrapper;
+the implementation moved mechanically with an identical AST.
+Differential index and ordered-runner migration is intentionally a separate checkpoint.

 The four later reshape-only recovery positions also execute through `run_duplicate_fanout_cleanup(include_transpose=False)` instead of calling the compatibility helper directly.
 This preserves their original placement and